UPDATED JUNE 2021

 issues.
 If there is no existing behavioral intervention plan, the IEP

 team must conduct a functional behavioral assessment (FBA).
-This is a
+If a behavior

-federal requirement.
-The functional behavioral assessment can be conducted
+The functional behavioral assessment can be conducted by reviewing existing

-by reviewing existing data, or by developing an assessment plan to gather
+data, or by developing an assessment plan to gather new information.
+If

 Functional Behavior Assessment